kwilkins/dnd/west-marches/down-time-actions.md

 Proprietor: Boyland(Human Wizard)

-Downtime options:
+Features:
 * Is pompous.(level 0)
 * Runs a magic shop that adventures can buy/sell magic items from in game.(level 0)

+Downtime options:
-* Will completely identify magical artifacts for 75gp.(level 1)
+* Will identify magical artifacts for 75gp.(level 1)
   * Will not reveal curses.
 * Can strip magic essence out of an object, which destroys the object.(level 2)
   * Cursed items will behave...unpredictably.

 Improve this feature to level 3 to gain the following options:
-* Will completely identify magical artifacts for free.
+* Will identify magical artifacts for free.
 * Add space for more inventory in his shop.

-## Blacksmith (level 2)
+## Blacksmith (level 3)

 Proprietor: Flint Fleetwhistle(Dwarf Craftsman)

+Features:
+* Will buy/sell armor or weapons.(level 0)

 Downtime options:
-* Will buy/sell normal armor or weapons.(level 0)
-* Can reforge weapons/armor at cost.(level 1)
+* Can reforge nonmagical weapons/armor at cost.(level 1)
-* Can graft magical properties into non-magical weapons/armor given materials; magical essence + weapon/armor.(level 2)
+* Can graft magical properties into weapons/armor given materials.(level 3)
+  * Requires magical essence and weapon/armor, possible gp cost.
+  * Limit of two magical effects per item.

-Improve this feature to level 3 to gain the following options:
+Improve this feature to level 4 to gain the following options:
-* Can graft magical properties into magical weapons/armor given magical essence + gp, limit of 2 magical effects.
+* Can reforge magical weapons/armor at cost.
-  * ~~Requires a *magical forge*~~

 ## Improve Padfoot’s Landing
 Spend your Downtime Action building an improvement for Viriskali.
 Pay the cost to establish a new town feature or level up an existing town feature.